 Just like clean air is necessary for humans, clean water is crucial for a fish’s health.
-And one of the essential tools used for cleaning a fish tank is an aquarium gravel cleaner.
+And one piece of essential aquarium equipment used for cleaning a fish tank is an aquarium gravel cleaner.

 In this article, we’ll share our top picks and show you how to choose the perfect fish tank gravel cleaner, how to pick the right size for your tank, and how to use it to clean your tank properly are all very important lessons for every fish keeper.

 And this is where an aquarium gravel cleaner comes in.